TempeHS/2024SDD-Rayan-AeroFit/README.md

 - Calorie conversions use a standardised ratio of 1cal:20steps to track calories
 - Main page uses local storage to detect if motion-permissions have been activated.
 If not, it guides the user to do so, thus automating the setup process.

+**Challenges I faced:**
+I had to overcome numerous roadblocks when trying to implement this code.
+- My first plan was to write an algorithm that detects changes in distance by using the GeoLocation API.
+This method failed as the GeoLocation API tracks displacement from a single point of origin, which wouldn't track steps.
+(E.g: Walking back and forth would result in steps going up and down).
+- After that, I scratched my plan of using GeoLocation, and decided to only use accelerometar data via the deviceMotionEvent to simplify the algorithm.
+When I first implemented the code, it tracked motion, but it was too sensitive and detected even the slightest movement as a full step.
+The excess sensitivity made tracking steps impractical.
+- I did some research into the deviceMotionEvent and found that you could include gravity into the equation (event.accelerationIncludingGravity).
+Just adding that to my code  improved i's accuracy.
+Furthermore, I learnt you could add a minimum time delay in order for a step to be registered.
+These two implementations alone cancelled out many false steps.

+research other step-trackers and try and learn how to make my own.
+However,